arashnm80/arashnm80.github.io/handbook.md

 - pay attention to repetitive patterns.
 - 同じ木を森で通り過ぎたら、you are lost.
 - Don't make the same mistake twice.
+### famous principles, laws, theories
+#### Pareto principle
+- 80% of our life is the result of 20% of our works.
+- 80% of works can be done in 20% of our time.
+- We waste 80% of our life and only use 20% of it.
+- In order to become 20%, you should do what 80% don't.
+- Jordan Belfort: Life is 20% what happens to me and 80% of how I react to it.
+### Parkinson's Law
+Parkinson’s Law is the idea that work expands to fill the time allotted for its completion.
+This may mean you take longer than necessary to complete a task or you procrastinate and complete the task right before the due date.
+#### Gall’s Law
+Gall’s Law states that all complex systems that work evolved from simpler systems that worked.
+If you want to build a complex system that works, build a simpler system first, and then improve it over time.
+### Fallacies
+#### Sunk cost fallacy
+### Games
+#### Chicken game
+### Systems
+- self sufficient
+- autopoiesis
 ### Focus
 #### Focus shower
 ### Fight